flosoft/docker-joplin-server/README.md

 Currently there is only one version as there is no release yet for the server.

-`latest`: regular builds of the `dev` branch.
-This will change to the latest release once available.
+`latest`: Latest server release as per recommended Dockerfile.

-`latest-alpine`: EXPERIMENTAL builds using Alpine Linux as base image of the `dev` branch.
-This will change to the latest release once available.
+`latest-alpine`: EXPERIMENTAL builds using Alpine of latest release.

 `master[-alpine]`: Images built testing CI / Image changes.
 Should not be used on systems you want to have a working instance of Joplin Server on.